briansimiyuj/doctor-appointment-app/README.md

         d.
 Use `getDownloadURL` to get the download URL of the uploaded file

       4. Create a `uploadAndProcessFile` function that takes file as parameter and returns a promise of `DocumentType` object
         a.
-Call `processFile` to process the file and get the document
+Call `uploadAndProcessFile` to process the file and get the document
         b.
 Call `uploadFileToFirebase` to upload the file to Firebase Storage and get the document
         c.
 Return the document

       3. Create a `handleFilesUpload` function that will be called when the "Upload" button is clicked
         a.
 Check if there are any files selected, if not, exit the function
         b.
 Set `isUploading` to true
         c.
-Use `Promise.all` to map all `selectedFiles` through the `processFile` function, creating an array of `DocumentType` objects.
+Use `Promise.all` to map all `selectedFiles` through the `uploadAndProcessFile` function, creating an array of `DocumentType` objects.
         d.
 Select the first file from `selectedFiles` object
         e.
 Upload the file to firebase storage using the `uploadBytes` function from the `firebase/storage` module
         f.
 Call `addDocument` and pass the `DocumentType` object to it